 More than 478 individuals registered to attend the film festival from around 135 different institutions.

-All of the discussions were well attended and, as a result of holding them, Rachel created asynchronous resources about the films on the Cardiff University School of Modern Languages’ YouTube channel.
+All of the discussions were well attended and, as a result of holding them, Rachel created asynchronous resources about the films for the Cardiff University School of Modern Languages (YouTube).

 Moving forwards, Rachel is currently thinking about how to improve her work in outreach, widening participation and schools engagement.

 Following on from her experience, Rachel gave some sound advice for other early career researchers hosting events such as these.

 Hosting a festival is an excellent opportunity to share knowledge within the university and also the wider community.
 It is important to think about how this kind of outreach event can be best organised.
 As you work through the planning stages of your festival, take time to stop and reflect on your aims and how to achieve them.